ouicate/gonka/proposals/invalid-participant-exclusion/README.md

 * The invalidation mechanism was previously disabled during development and was under tested.
 Now that the full behavior is enabled:

-    * Ensure that invalid participants are:
+    * Ensure that participants are:
-        * Properly listed in the `InvalidatedParticipants` query
+        * Properly listed in the `ExcludedParticipants` query with `EffectiveHeight` and `reason`
+        * Reflected by the DAPI as a top-level `invalidatedParticipants` list for the current epoch
+        * For invalidated participants only:
-        * Excluded from all responsibilities
+            * Excluded from tasks, routing, and all model group memberships
             * Not receiving rewards, work, or assignments
             * Removed from voting and consensus mechanisms
+    * Ensure that participants excluded for non-invalidation reasons retain voting and consensus power
 * Extend **Testermint** tests to cover these scenarios

 ---